cdapio/hydrator-plugins/mongodb-plugins/README.rst

 :Mode:
     Realtime
 :Description:
-    Takes a StructuredRecord from the previous stage, converts it to a BSONDocument and writes to MongoDB
+    Takes a StructuredRecord from a previous node, converts it into a BSONDocument and writes it to a MongoDB collection.
 :Configuration:
-    **connectionString:** MongoDB Connection string.
+    - **connectionString:** MongoDB connection string
-    **dbName:** Mongo DB Database Name
+    - **dbName:** MongoDB database Name
-    **collectionName:** Mongo DB Collection Name
+    - **collectionName:** MongoDB collection Name

 License and Trademarks
 ======================